Fatih-Haslak/Machine-Learning/README.md

 # Machine-Learning
-Knn and Naive Bayes from strach
+Knn and Naive Bayes from scratch